MICA includes an internal sandbox that can execute custom Python code. You can implement your own validation functions, webhooks, or database access.

 money = float(amount_of_money)

-return money > 0
+if money > 0:

 Since all arguments are treated as strings by default in MICA, they shall be converted to the required data type for further processing.